Langdon Nature Discovery Park

 In the summer there is the opportunity to enjoy Turtle Doves, Nightingales and Woodcock, while in the winter thrushes and finches can be enjoyed.
 There are thirty butterfly species at Langdon including White Admiral, Green Hairstreak, Marbled White and Grizzled Skipper, making this a spectacular reserve for butterflies in Essex.
 Langdon also offers seven species of wild orchids in bloom in Many and June.
 Over 350 wild flowering plants have been recorded.
 Badgers, Foxes and Weasels all thrive in the meadows.

 The nature reserve offers walks through many different areas and habitats and can offer the visitor a really interesting day out.
-The Nature Discovery Centre has a display room, gift and bookshop, and refreshments.
-A full schools programme is available as well as activities for children during holidays and adults / families throughout the year.
+The Nature Discovery Centre has a gift shop and restaurant.
+We will be offering a schools programme and activities for children and families in the future.